philsturgeon/awesome-earth/README.md

 Please send us a PR because all this data is powered by contributions.
 We're trying to learn about projects from all over the world, so wherever you're from and whatever language you want to write the descriptions in, please send a PR to this file!

+Please consider opening a PR in the [protect.earth repository](https://github.com/protect-earth/protect.earth) to add the new links there, too.
+The list in this repository is updated irregularly with the links from there.

 ## License

 The list in this README under [CCO](https://creativecommons.org/publicdomain/zero/1.0/)